shumarb/workportal/README.md

 ## Instructions
 1. Right-click the `WorkPortalApplication` class file (Location: `src/main/java/com/example/WorkPortal/WorkPortalApplication.java`).
 2. Select `Run 'WorkPortalAppl....main()`.
-3. If there issues with running the application, perform the following before repeating Step 1:
+3. If there are issues with running the application, perform the following before repeating Step 1:
    - Click the `Maven icon` on the right.
    - Navigate to `WorkPortal/Lifecycle`.
    - Click `Clean`, then `Install`.